Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 #### --( Hari Jizou - Needle Jizo )--
 By directing chakra into their hair, the shinobi causes it to grow rapidly.
 This results in their hair not only getting longer, but also growing in volume and hardening into what amounts to a forest of sharp, needle-thin and iron-hard spikes.
 Even the best-groomed hair becomes wild and spiky under the effects of this technique!
 This can be used for a number of derivative techniques, and on its own provides a surprisingly strong defense, as the hair will wrap around its owner to protect them from attacks.
 When this technique ends, the user's hair returns to its normal length.

  - Chakra: 15 + X * 3
+ - Upkeep: X
  - Speed: 10
  - Seal Speed: 15
-- Upkeep: X

 Effects: X has a maximum of 10.
 Your hair's length increases by X feet!
 However, now you have a lot of bulky, chakra-strengthened hair, that gets in the way when you're trying to do super-fast ninja battles.
 When dodging, or moving as part of an attack, you suffer an X/2 immobilization penalty (rounded up); in the case of moving while attacking, this applies to the distance you can move, the Accuracy of the attack itself, and anything else you may need to do until the next IC.
 You gain a Damage Reduction of (Ninjutsu damage bonus)* (X), which is doubled while blocking.
-Additionally, the damage you take is considered (2.5)*(X)% lower for the purposes of determining wounds.
-Anyone attacking you from a distance of (X/3) yards or less will take (your ninjutsu damage bonus)*(speed of their attack) damage; this does not apply if X is 2 or lower.
+Additionally, the damage you take is considered (2.5 * X)% lower for the purposes of determining wounds.
+Anyone attacking you from a distance of (X/3) yards or less will take (your ninjutsu damage bonus * speed of their attack) damage; this does not apply if X is 2 or lower.
 So long as X is 3 or higher, this applies to all melee attacks.
 As a Speed 10, Chakra 5 + Y * 5 action, you may increase X's value by Y, up to the maximum of 10.
 Whenever you suffer an Ignite effect, X is reduced by half the Ignite's severity; whenever your suffer a Slashing wound, X is reduced by 1 per level of the wound's severity (1 for a Minor, 2 for a Major, and so on).
 If X is reduced to 0, this technique ends.

 #### --( Hari Jigoku - Needle Hell )--
 While Needle Jizo is active, the shinobi focuses more chakra into their hair.
 There is a telltale bristling and very obvious 'aiming' of their hair, before they fire of hundreds of sharpened hair-needles at nearby enemies.
 While these are very tiny, there are enough of them, moving fast enough, to pose a credible threat to all but the hardiest of shinobi.

  - Chakra: 20
  - Damage: 10d4 * X
  - Speed: 15, Delay X
  - Area: Line X yards wide, to a range of X * 5 yards
  - Requires: Needle Jizo active

-Effects: X is a value up to Needle Jizo's current Upkeep; after using Needle Hell, Needle Jizo's Upkeep (and other, related effects) are reduced by X. When performing Needle Hell, you multiply your ninjutsu damage bonus by the lower of (X*2) or the technique's Speed; thus, if you did not lower its Speed with AP, and set X = 4, you would roll damage as 10d4*4+(ninjutsu damage bonus)*8.
+Effects: X is a value up to Needle Jizo's current Upkeep; after using Needle Hell, Needle Jizo's Upkeep (and other, related effects) are reduced by X. When performing Needle Hell, you multiply your ninjutsu damage bonus by the lower of (X * 2) or the technique's Speed; thus, if you did not lower its Speed with AP, and set X = 4, you would roll damage as 10d4 * 4+(ninjutsu damage bonus * 8).
 When this technique's Delay ends, anyone in the area will be automatically struck by the flying needles; raising ninjutsu based defenses ahead of time (such as Earth Shore Return or Water Encampment Wall) is explicitly allowed and automatically successful, but no defensive interrupts (such as dodging) function against this technique.
 In addition, any Damage Reduction a victim has is doubled against Needle Hell's damage.

 #### --( Ranjishigami no Jutsu - Art of the Raging Lion's Mane )--
 Using their empowered hair, the Shinobi extends and manipulates it to grapple with and usually heavily damage their target.